jrsteensen/OpenHornet/software/docs/SoftwareManual.md

 - The leading number is only for releases.
 So only changes if there was a new release of the sketch.
 - If any number changes, all subsequent numbers are reset to 0.

-Sketches who are untested have to have a leading "u" before the version number
+Sketches who are untested have to have a leading "u" before the version number and "(untested)" behind the version no.

-eg: u.1.4.2
+eg: u.1.4.2 (untested)

 ## Testing your Software